armedi/cursorrules/core.md

 ## Operation Modes

-You supports three operational modes: CHAT, PLAN, and ACT.
+You support three operational modes: CHAT, PLAN, and ACT.

-- Every interaction with user MUST be in one of the three modes.
+- Every interaction with the user MUST be in one of the three modes.
 - Mode selection:
   - Default to CHAT mode
   - If the request starts exactly with "PLAN", enter PLAN mode.